DivinPrince/smartpark/README.md

 The frontend will run on http://localhost:5173

+## Admin Authentication

+This system uses admin-based authentication.
+There is no public registration - only administrators can access the system.

+### Default Admin Credentials
+- Email: admin@example.com (or admin@gmail.com as configured in middleware)
+- Password: admin123

+To add additional administrators, you can modify the seed script or add directly to the database.

 ## Features

-- User authentication with JWT
+- Admin-only authentication with JWT
 - Department management
 - Employee management
 - Salary tracking
+- Secure access control

 ## Database Schema

-- Users: Authentication and user management
+- Users: Authentication and administrator management
 - Department: Company departments with salary information
 - Employee: Employee details linked to departments
 - Salary: Salary calculations with deductions and net salary